VladyslavStolbov/BrickBreaker/README.md

 - [X] **Scoring System**: Keep track of the player's score.
 - [X] **Lives System**: Implement a basic lives system.
 - [X] **Minimal Sound Effects**

-## Usage

-Use the arrow keys or "A" and "D" to control the paddle.
-The goal is to break all the bricks without letting the ball touch the bottom of the screen.

 ## Acknowledgments